Egezenn/YTMASC/readme.md

 `ytmasc` | `ytmasc -h`: shows the help

-`ytmasc gui`: will run the tkinter gui (it may get broken in the future)

 `ytmasc run`: runs tasks according to the current configuration

-`ytmasc set`: will show you the state of the config

-`ytmasc set run-fetcher 1`: sets the fetcher to run

-`ytmasc --export-library-as-csv`: exports the library as csv to the `data` directory
+`ytmasc --export`: exports the library as csv to the `data` directory

 ## Side notes